polterguy/phosphorusfive/plugins/p5.lambda/README.md

 of that expression, as evaluated during our invocation of our *[eval-x]* Active Event.

 The above example might not seem so very useful, besides, a better way of accomplishing the above, would be to pass in values as arguments to our *[eval]* invocation.
-However, a more useful example, could imply using for instance *[create-literal-widget]*, which is an Active Event, that takes a lot of properties and children nodes, where the event does not support expressions in its arguments.
+However, a more useful example, could imply using for instance *[p5.web.widgets.create-literal]*, which is an Active Event, that takes a lot of properties and children nodes, where the event does not support expressions in its arguments.
 Consider this code.

 ```
 _x:Hello World
-create-literal-widget
+p5.web.widgets.create-literal
   parent:content
   position:0
   element:h1